 We next implement the specification outlined in Equation 7 and present results in Table 5, Panel A. Working across the columns we move from less- to more-restricted samples as in Table 4.
-In Column (1), we see that a 1 standard deviation increase in the change in IV induces an increase in the change in LTR market share of 0.034 standard deviations, statistically significant at the 1% level.
-Given a sample standard deviation of 0.128pp for change in LTR standard deviations, this implies an increase in $\Delta LTR$ mean of 0.004/0.0196 = 20%; in short, a 1 standard deviation increase in annual $\Delta IV$ predicts 20% faster LTR growth.
-The first stage F-statistics is above 44, suggesting a strong first stage.
+In Column (1), we see that a 1 standard deviation increase in the change in IV induces an increase in the change in LTR market share of 0.085 standard deviations, statistically significant at the 1% level.
+Given a sample standard deviation of 0.128pp for change in LTR market share, this implies an increase relative to a Tract that experiences a mean $\Delta LTR$ of $0.085 \times 0.128/0.020 = 54.4\%$ ; in short, a 1 standard deviation increase in annual $\Delta IV$ predicts 54.4% faster LTR growth.
+The first stage F-statistics is above 43, suggesting a strong first stage.

 As we move across the columns and restrict our sample of tracts, we find that the instrument has a larger impact on annual LTR entry, and the Tracts have higher baseline LTR growth.
 This is consistent with the observation that LTRs tend to concentrate their holdings in specific tracts; as costs fall over time, LTRs move more intensively to more suitable Tracts.
-As we move from column (1) to column (3), we see that the mean change in LTR share increases from 0.0196 to 0.19, while the point estimate increases from 0.0338 to 0.0890.
-Applying the same algebra as above, in these Tracts a 1 standard deviation increase in annual $\Delta IV$ predicts 17.6% faster LTR growth.
-The stability of the IV's impact on LTR growth across subsamples corroborates that our instrument is uncorrelated with omitted variables that are driving selection into specific Tracts.
+As we move from column